-Acting 1 Course Advisory: Eligibility for English 001.
+Course Advisory: Eligibility for English 001.
 This course prepares a student to apply basic acting theory to performance and develops the skills of interpretation of drama through acting.
 Special attention is paid to skills for performance: memorization, stage movement, vocal production, and interpretation of text.
 C-ID THTR 151.
 Three units lecture.

-THEA 002 Acting 2
+THEA 002 3.0 Units Acting 2

-Prerequisite: THEA 001 with a minimum grade of C. Course Advisory: Eligibility for English 001 and SCC minimum Math standard.
-Continued study of theories and techniques used in preparation for the interpretation of drama through acting.
+Prerequisite: THEA 001 with a minimum grade of C. Course Advisory: Eligibility for English 001 and SCC minimum Math standard. continued study of theories and techniques used in preparation for the interpretation of drama through acting.
 The emphasis will be placed on deepening the understanding of the acting process through character analysis, monologues, and scenes.
 C-ID THTR 152.
 Three hours lecture

-THEA 003 Stagecraft
+THEA 003 3.0 Units Stagecraft

-Course Advisory: Eligibility for English 001 and SCC minimum Math standard.
+Course Advisory: Eligibility for English 001 and SCC minimum MATH standard.
 An introduction to the backstage aspects of live theatre and the creation of technical elements.
 Includes basic concepts of scene design, scene painting techniques, set construction, set movement, prop construction, backstage organization and career possibilities.
 May include stage management, lighting, and or sound techniques.
 Lecture, reading, projects, and hands on practical experience.
 Students will participate in the planning, design, set construction, and painting of a main college theatrical event as determined by the instructor.
 Repeatable 1 time.
 C-ID THTR 171.
 Two hours lecture, three hours lab.

-THEA 005 Applied Drama
+THEA 005 2.0 to 3.0 Units Applied Drama